Kong/terraform-provider-konnect/docs/resources/gateway_plugin_rate_limiting_advanced.md

 - `hide_client_headers` (Boolean) Optionally hide informative response headers that would otherwise provide information about the current status of limits and counters.
 - `identifier` (String) The type of identifier used to generate the rate limit key.
 Defines the scope used to increment the rate limiting counters.
 Can be `ip`, `credential`, `consumer`, `service`, `header`, `path` or `consumer-group`.
 Note if `identifier` is `consumer-group`, the plugin must be applied on a consumer group entity.
 Because a consumer may belong to multiple consumer groups, the plugin needs to know explicitly which consumer group to limit the rate. must be one of ["consumer", "consumer-group", "credential", "header", "ip", "path", "service"]
 - `lock_dictionary_name` (String) The shared dictionary where concurrency control locks are stored.
 The default shared dictionary is `kong_locks`.
 The shared dictionary should be declare in nginx-kong.conf.
+- `namespace` (String) The rate limiting library namespace to use for this plugin instance.
+Counter data and sync configuration is isolated in each namespace.
+NOTE: For the plugin instances sharing the same namespace, all the configurations that are required for synchronizing counters, e.g. `strategy`, `redis`, `sync_rate`, `dictionary_name`, need to be the same.
 - `path` (String) A string representing a URL path, such as /path/to/resource.
 Must start with a forward slash (/) and must not contain empty segments (i.e., two consecutive forward slashes).
 - `redis` (Attributes) (see [below for nested schema](#nestedatt--config--redis))
 - `retry_after_jitter_max` (Number) The upper bound of a jitter (random delay) in seconds to be added to the `Retry-After` header of denied requests (status = `429`) in order to prevent all the clients from coming back at the same time.
 The lower bound of the jitter is `0`; in this case, the `Retry-After` header is equal to the `RateLimit-Reset` header.